Perry's Park District

 Perry's Pinot Noir and pork chop bites.

 One of Perry's signature cocktails - The Godfather Returns.

 A selection of desserts.

-Perry's Park District patio after sunset.
+Perry's Park District patio after sunset is stunning.

 Who doesn’t love a restaurant with a view?
 Well, Dallas has a new one — Perry’s Park District, with sweeping views of Klyde Warren Park.
 The upscale steakhouse chain Perry’s (which originated in Houston) recently opened this new spot and everyone is clamoring for a reservation (given that we are still living in a time of limited restaurant capacity due to coronavirus social distancing requirements).

 Beginning as a small butcher shop in 1979 run by the Perry family in Southeast Houston, Perry’s grew in popularity over the years.
 Then came the lightbulb over the head moment when they decided to add tables for dining.
 This paved the way for a second market and 15 years later the first Perry’s Steakhouse & Grille.
 Now, Perry’s has restaurants serving its renowned USDA Prime beef, seafood and desserts beyond Texas, including locations in Chicago, Miami and Denver.